mmcc007/screenshots/README.md

 # Frame screenshots
 frame: true
 ````
+This config file should be present in your repo.
+The default name is 'screenshots.yaml'.

 # Emulators and Simulators
-`screenshots` expects that the emulators and simulators (or actual devices) corresponding
+`screenshots` expects that the emulators and simulators corresponding
 to the devices in the configuration file are installed in the test machine.

 # Installation